dingdinglz/backend-generator/README.md

 - Supports generating database code, such as gorm.
 - Simple and intuitive visual UI interface.
 - Support multiple languages, such as Chinese, English, and Japanese.
+- Support for one-click generation of API documentation.

 ## Supported Frameworks